MontiCore/sequence-diagram/README.md

 to the working directory, i.e., the directory in which you execute the command for storing the symbol files.
 Furthermore, please notice that in order to store the symbols properly, the model has to be well-formed in all regards, and therefore all context conditions are checked beforehand.

-For storing the symbol file of `Bid.sd`, execute the following command:
+For storing the symbol file of `Bid.sd`, execute the following command (the implicit context condition checks require using the model path option):
 ```
-java -jar SD4DevelopmentCLI.jar -i Bid.sd -ss
+java -jar SD4DevelopmentCLI.jar -i Bid.sd -mp mytypes -ss
 ```
 The CLI tool produces the file `target/symbols/Bid.sdsym`, which can now be imported by other models, e.g., by models that need to use some of the objects defined in the SD `Bid`.

-For storing the symbol file of `Bid.sd` in the file `syms/BidSyms.sdsym`, for example, execute the following command:
+For storing the symbol file of `Bid.sd` in the file `syms/BidSyms.sdsym`, for example, execute the following command (again, the implicit context condition checks require using the model path option):
 ```
-java -jar SD4DevelopmentCLI.jar -i Bid.sd -ss syms/BidSyms.sdsym
+java -jar SD4DevelopmentCLI.jar -i Bid.sd -mp mytypes -ss syms/BidSyms.sdsym
 ```

 Congratulations, you have just finished the tutorial about saving SD symbol files!